 To take part in extracurricular activities, each student shall be required to earn a passing grade in each course in which the student is enrolled.
 The regular grading interval for determining eligibility shall be every 4.5 weeks.
-Following each 4.5 week eligibility-grading interval, students who are ineligible shall be checked weekly for academic progress.
+Following each 4.5 week eligibility-grading interval, students shall be checked weekly for academic progress.
 Students determined to be academically ineligible at the end of a 4.5 week grading period shall remain ineligible until the requirements of eligibility are met.
-Once an ineligible student makes up his/her deficiency, following the minimum of one week, the student will be eligible for the remainder of the 4.5 week grading period.
+Once an ineligible student makes up his/her deficiency, following the minimum of one contest, students must maintain passing grades to remain eligible.
 Athletic departments at individual sites may set additional eligibility guidelines.